Scripter17/url-cleaner/site/server.md

 ### mTLS

 mTLS is an addition to HTTPS that lets servers require clients to have their own public/private key pair to prove their identity.

-Unlike the account system, mTLS makes it impossible for unauthorized people to connect to the server at all.

 While URL Cleaner Site *should* support mTLS, I've yet to do any proper testing because nothing makes it easy to use.